Get insider access

 Time-Lapse video recording

-The charge time is measured with a similar set up as that of the battery life test.
-However, we do not add a load to the headphones when charging.
-This measurement using only a time-lapse recording of the active headphones LEDs.
+The charge time is measured using a similar setup to the battery life test.
+However, we don't add a load to the headphones when charging.
+This measurement uses only a time-lapse recording of the active headphones' LEDs.

 Charge time is done strictly with headphones that have an embedded, rechargeable battery and not with those that use AAA.
-Also, charge time will vary depending on your power source, for example charging with a PC will take a bit longer than charging directly from a wall outlet using the provided power adapter.
+Charge time will also vary depending on your power source.
+For example, charging with a PC will take a bit longer than charging directly from a wall outlet using the provided power adapter.

 Power Saving Feature